pandas-dev/pandas-release/README.md

 make doc
 ```

-Once the binaries finish, you'll need to manually upload the
+Once the binaries finish, you'll need to manually upload the wheels to PyPI.

-wheels to PyPI.
-Assuming the job which `make wheels` triggered on MacPython completed successfully (you may want to double check this)
-you can download a copy of the wheels for Mac / Linux locally.
+Assuming the job which `make wheels` triggered on MacPython completed successfully (you may want to double check this https://anaconda.org/multibuild-wheels-staging/pandas/files) you can download a copy of the wheels locally.

 ```
 make download-wheels
 ```

-Christoph Gohlke builds the windows wheels.
-Fetch from from https://www.lfd.uci.edu/~gohlke/pythonlibs/ and download to the same `dist` directory.

 Upload the wheels and sdist